This is a long post, so I’ve summarized some info near the top for quick answers:

 If the story or content is flawed, no amount of cleaning — even if you make every sentence beautiful — will fix the book’s commercial viability.

-And since editing is often the largest publishing cost (often over $1000, whereas cover design, formatting and everything else together can be had for much less) editing is the biggest decision and largest investment you will make self-publishing your book.
+And since editing is often the largest publishing cost (often over $1000, whereas cover design, formatting and everything else together can be had for less) editing is the biggest decision and largest investment you will make self-publishing your book.

 If you are an established writer and you have experience with book sales, and an audience of hungry fans, and the money to afford editing, of course you should do it.